todiane/cycle-of-life-p2/README.md

 The Cycle of Life footer structure has been created using html and css code elements from the Code Institute Love Running website.
 The Love Running three page website has been recreated for this project. <https://code-institute-org.github.io/love-running-2.0/index.html>

-Photos used in the game and on all website pages were created by me using Canva
+Photos used in the game and on all website pages were created by me using Canva.

 Font awesome icons were used from <https://fontawesome.com>

+## **Acknowledgements**

-My mentor Andre Aquilina for his support with javascript throughout my project
+My mentor Andre Aquilina for his support with javascript throughout my project.

+Members of Code Institute Slack group for their help and advice.